-The graduate programs section of the ECE Department website is intended to provide information about departmental policies and procedures as well as referrals to other resources that are pertinent to students pursuing a graduate degree in the department.
+The graduate programs section is intended to provide information about departmental policies and procedures as well as referrals to other resources that are pertinent to students pursuing a graduate degree in the department.
 The following information will provide a brief overview of each of the resources listed in the left-hand sidebar.

 Please note that in addition to adherence to the policies and procedures of the ECE Department as outlined in the pages of the graduate programs section of the departmental website, students are expected to abide by all pertinent university policies and practices.
 Besides familiarizing oneself with the information presented herein, graduate students are encouraged to acquaint themselves with other applicable policies and procedures as expressed in the following resources: